Puget Sound Action Agenda: Technical Investigations and Implementation Assistance Program

 Deadlines

-Each Request for Applications (RFA) or Request for Proposals (RFP) issued under this program will specify the deadline for that individual solicitation.
+Each Request for Applications (RFA) issued under this program will specify the deadline information.

 Approval/Disapproval Decision Time

-The Region expects that its review of the applications received in response to competitive solicitations will be completed within 120 to 150 calendar days following the deadline for the submission of applications for each Request for Applications or Request for Proposals issued under this program.
+The Region expects that its review of the applications received in response to competitive solicitations will be completed within 120 to 150 calendar days following the deadline for the submission of applications for each RFA under this program.

 Appeals